Dassault Rafale: Upgrades and replacement

 The Rafale has been designed with an open software architecture that facilitates straightforward upgrades.
 Dassault and its industry partners have therefore undertaken continuous tests and development primarily aimed at progressively improving the aircraft's sensors and avionics, and to allow additional armament integration.
 In 2011, upgrades under consideration included a software radio and satellite link, a new laser-targeting pod, smaller bombs and enhancements to the aircraft's data-fusion capacity.
 In July 2012, fleetwide upgrades of the Rafale's battlefield communications and interoperability capabilities commenced.

 At one stage, French officials were reportedly considering equipping the Rafale to launch miniaturised satellites.

 In January 2014, the defence ministry announced that funds had been allocated towards the development of the F3R standard.
 The standard includes the integration of the Meteor BVR missile, among other weapons and software updates.
 The standard was validated in 2018.

 Development work started on the F4 standard in 2019.
 The design received radar and sensor upgrades that facilitate the detection of airborne stealth targets at long range, as well as improved capabilities in the helmet-mounted display.
 With improved communications equipment, it is also more effective in network-centric warfare.
 Flight tests were conducted starting in 2021 and the first F4-standard aircraft was delivered in 2023.
 Previous aircraft will be upgraded to the standard, with a further 30 aircraft to be ordered in 2023.

 The total programme cost, as of FY2013, was around €45.9 billion, which translated to a unit programme cost of approximately €160.5 million.
 This figure takes in account improved hardware of the F3 standard, and which includes development costs over a period of 40 years, including inflation.
 The unit flyaway price As of 2010 was €101.1 million for the F3+ version.

 The F5 standard will have more powerful engines, carry the ASN4G hypersonic nuclear missile, RBE2 XG radar, improved survivability and data links, and will be accompanied by an unmanned combat air vehicle (UCAV) weighing more than 10 MT.

 The Rafale is planned to be the French Air and Space Force's primary combat aircraft until at least 2040.
 In 2018, Dassault announced the successor to the Rafale as the New Generation Fighter.
 This fighter aircraft, under development by Dassault Aviation and Airbus Defence and Space, is to replace France's Rafale, Germany's Eurofighter Typhoon, and Spain's F/A-18 Hornet in the 2030–2040 timeframe.
+In June 2026, it was announced that the NGF had been cancelled due to disputes between the two companies, leaving the Rafale's replacement aircraft uncertain with 14 years left in its role as the primary combat aircraft of the French Air and Space Force.